 Next to housing, food is one of the essential things we need to live.
 And the usage of charity food banks has risen considerably over the last five years.
 Compared to 20 years ago, the price of food has doubled.
 A report by Oxfam revealed that world food prices rose in just one year.
 They increased by a whopping 36% between 2010 and 2011.
 Many different food items have increased in price.
 This is true for both the last few decades and the last few years.
 From dairy to biscuits, it means many people are struggling to pay for food.

 There are many other costs that are putting pressure on the average home.
 From childcare to public transport and fuel, the cost of living has undoubtedly risen.
-Combined with new welfare rules, these prices have caused people on low-incomes to struggle.
+Combined with new welfare rules, these prices have caused people with low incomes to struggle.

 For advice on managing your household budget please visit Money Advice Service.